How to Answer “What Is Your Greatest Weakness?”

 They’re trying to get past your nice, presentable interview facade and get a sense of what you’re really like to work with — the good, the bad, and the ugly.

 Even if you don’t answer honestly, your answer tells them something about you.
-If you dodge the question or try to fake your way through, the interviewer will wonder if:
+If you dodge the question or try to fake your way through it, the interviewer will wonder if:

 - You’ve got scary secret weaknesses that you won’t discuss.